henrikstengaard/hst-imager/src/Hst.Imager.ConsoleApp/readme.md

 ## Add partition to Rigid Disk Block

-Adds a partition to Rigid Disk Block with a defined size.
+Adds a partition to Rigid Disk Block with a defined size and following optional options:
+- Reserved
+- Pre alloc
+- Buffers
+- Max transfer
+- Mask
+- No mount
+- Bootable
+- Priority

+Max transfer and mask can be either integer or hex value, e.g. integer value `130560` or hex value `0x1fe00` for max transfer.

 Automatically select next available start cylinder.